nightmaregaurav/rc/README.md

 - `publicip-fast`: Prints the public IP address, a little faster than (`publicip`).
 - `qr-code-gen`: Generates qr codes from text or files.
 - `rc-ls`: Lists all the available tools provided by RC IE. This repository.
-- `rc-setup-completions`: Installs the completion files for the scripts in this repository.
+- `rc-setup-completions`: Installs the completion files for the tools in this repository.
 - `rc-update`: Updates this project to the latest version.
 - `re-run`: Keeps running a command on given time intervals.
 - `recurse-run`: Recursively runs a command in all subdirectories.